 - ¼ cup of chiffonade fresh basil

-Fold in the cornmeal and flour until combined and the evenly spread the batter out on a cookie sheet tray lined with parchment paper.
+- Fold in the cornmeal and flour until combined and then evenly spread the batter out on a cookie sheet tray lined with parchment paper.

-Bake in the oven at 325° for 25 to 30 minutes.
-Set aside to cook and then cut into 1” cubes.
+- Bake in the oven at 325° for 25 to 30 minutes.
+Set aside to cool and then cut into 1” cubes.
 Note: you will have some leftover

 This is a sponsored conversation written by me on behalf of Bob’s Red Mill.
 The opinions and text are all mine.